Volkan Selim Cantürk

 Admins control which Confluence user groups can embed content.
 There's a full activity log.
 Revoking the token instantly stops all sharing.
 Best for larger organizations with centralized governance requirements or non-technical stakeholders who need read access without GitLab accounts.

+Try Git for Confluence free for 30 days.
 Free for teams up to 10 users.
 Up and running in under 5 minutes.
+Start free trial on Marketplace